Yelp/detect-secrets/docs/filters.md

 any additional values that are needed for filter configuration (e.g. `min_level` in `is_ignored_due_to_verification_policies`), they will also be listed within the same dictionary.

-There are also a set of **default filters** that are added to every scan, that cannot be disabled.
+There are also a set of **default filters** that are added to every scan.
 These can be found in [`detect_secrets.settings.Settings.DEFAULT_FILTERS`](../detect_secrets/settings.py) and power global exclusion policies (e.g. inline allowlisting via `pragma: allowlist secret`).